aris-pan/Pokedex/README.md

 ## Techniques used

 - Image Caching
-- Manage Dependencies with Custom EnvironmentKeys
+- Manage Dependencies by pushing them to the boundaries of the App
-- Unit Testing
 - View Models
+- Use Typed IDs using _Tagged_ to avoid logical errors.